obernardocosta/data-wrapper-manipulation/README.md

 ## Usage

-Add this lib in your requirements.txt, than import It!
+Add this lib in your requirements.txt, then import It!

 ### Pandas